 Scenography was established when the Karlsruhe University of Arts and Design was founded by Heinrich Klotz in 1992 as one of five departments of the school.
 The first professor of scenography was Johannes Schütz, followed by Michael Simon.
 Exhibition design as a course of studies was added in 1998 and completed the concept of Heinrich Klotz in which scenography and exhibition design are closely connected.
 The Department of Exhibition Design was initially headed by Christian Moeller, and renamed by his successor Louis-Philippe Demers to medial exhibition design.
 In 2006, the scenography department was taken over by Beatrix von Pilgrim and Penelope Wehrli, while Wilfried Kühn took over the exhibition design department and subsequently expanded it to include curatorial studies.
 In 2012, Heike Schuppelius continued the scenography program, and in 2014 Andreas Müller, the exhibition design.
-Since 2013, curatorial studies and dramaturgical practice function as a unified subject area for the two programs and has been under the auspices of Anja Dorn.
+Since 2013, curatorial studies and dramaturgical practice function as a unified subject area for the two programs and has been under the auspices of Anja Dorn until 2018.
+Currently, Clémentine Deliss is leading the programme in curatorial practice.
 The department’s website from 2006 to 2012 can be found here.

 The school has well-equipped workshops, which are open to all students.
 The department maintains an excellently equipped studio.
 In addition, students have access to workshops and studios of other departments, such as a photo studio, a workshop for serigraphy, a studio for digital and letterpress printing, workshops for wood, metal and electrical purposes, as well as studios for sound, film, and editing.
 A library that is shared with the Karlsruhe Center for Art and Media enables students to have access to current literature.